J-Wall/camfi/README.md

 For insect activity analysis ([see example jupyter notebook](examples/activity_analysis.ipynb)), we first need to load the image metadata into the annotation project file.
-To do this, a python script is provided, called `annotation_utils.py`.
-Usage is simple, just pipe the contents of the annotation project file through, like so:
+This can be done using `camfi add-metadata`.
+Usage is simple, just provide the input file and desired output
+file:

 ```
+$ camfi add-metadata \
-$ cat via_annotation_project_file.json | \
+    --i via_annotation_project_file.json \
-    annotation_utils.py add_metadata > \
-    via_annotation_project_file_with_metadata.json
+    --o via_annotation_project_file_with_metadata.json
 ```

-There is one optional argument to `annotation_utils.py add_metadata`, called `--processes` which enables multiple processes to be spawned.
-This may improve performance to a certain point, but eventually i/o will be the limiting factor to how fast this can run (as each image file needs to be opened in order to extract the metadata).
+There is one optional argument to `camfi add_metadata`, called `--processes` which enables multiple processes to be spawned.
+This may improve performance to a certain point, but eventually I/O will be the limiting factor to how fast this can run (as each image file needs to be opened in order to extract the metadata).
 For example, to run with 8 cores:

 ```
+$ camfi add-metadata \
-$ cat via_annotation_project_file.json | \
+    --i via_annotation_project_file.json \
+    --o via_annotation_project_file_with_metadata.json \
-    annotation_utils.py add_metadata --processes 8 > \
+    --processes 8
-    via_annotation_project_file_with_metadata.json
 ```

 # C. Data analysis

 ## Running camfi

-Once the manual annotation is completed, running `camfi.py` will analyse wingbeats from polyline-annotated moth motion blurs to gain information about the wingbeat frequency of the moths which produced those blurs.
+Once the manual annotation is completed, running `camfi extract-wingbeats` will analyse wingbeats from polyline-annotated moth motion blurs to gain information about the wingbeat frequency of the moths which produced those blurs.

 Before proceeding, ensure you have: